Vornado says will sell stake in Kushner's flagship Manhattan tower

-NEW YORK (Reuters) - One of New York’s largest property owners said on Tuesday it would sell its minority stake in a Manhattan office tower on Fifth Avenue controlled by the family of President Donald Trump’s son-in-law, Jared Kushner.
+NEW YORK, Feb 13 (Reuters) - One of New York’s largest property owners said on Tuesday it would sell its minority stake in a Manhattan office tower on Fifth Avenue controlled by the family of President Donald Trump’s son-in-law, Jared Kushner.

 Steven Roth, chairman and chief executive of Vornado Realty Trust, told analysts on a conference call that the real estate investment trust has “a relatively small investment in the property, which we expect to get back.”